inf112-v21/Decidophobia/Deliverables/ManualTests.md

 #### 3:
     Tested if the Pit kills the player.
-    In the game the  pit is made as a hindarance for the player.
+    In the gameLogic the  pit is made as a hindarance for the player.

     The test was preformed like this:
-        1. The game starts.
+        1. The gameLogic starts.
         2. The player moves the ingame player.
         3. The player moves toward the pit.
         4. The player  dissapear, hence the player is dead.